usmcamp0811/dotfiles/packages/examples/aws-lambda-image/README.md

 This example includes:

 - A reusable function, `mkAWSLambdaPythonImage`, to create AWS Lambda-compatible Docker images.
-- An example Lambda function (`github-api-lambda`) showcasing how to use the `mkAWSLambdaPythonImage` function.
+- An example Lambda function (`wttr-lambda`) showcasing how to use the `mkAWSLambdaPythonImage` function.
 - Preconfigured scripts for local testing (`aws-lambda-rie`) and hot-reload development (`devserver`).

 ## Example Lambda Function Definition

-Here is how the `github-api-lambda` example Lambda function is defined:
+Here is how the `wttr-lambda` example Lambda function is defined:

 ```nix
 { lib, pkgs, inputs, system, ... }: